fastrgv/AdaVenture/README.md

 In case of [unforseen] problems with the game, please switch to 1st-person mode with the (m)-key.

-### joystick (untested on Windows)
+### joystick
 * joystick:  attitude
 * thumb btn:  forward
 * trigger btn:  backward
 * other btns:  pick or drop items

 ------------------------------------------------------------
-### gamecontroller (untested on Windows)
+### gamecontroller
 * Lpaddle/hat:  attitude
 * Rpaddle :  movement
 * btns:  pick or drop items

 ------------------------------------------------------------
 ### controller settings
 If the need arises, copy the file "default_settings.txt" to "settings.txt".
-Then you can manually edit the integers that define the controller-button-bindings or the floats that define the sensitivities.
+Then you can manually edit the integers that define the controller-button-assignments or the floats that define the sensitivities.

 ------------------------------------------------------------